Sri Lanka receives IMF approval for USD 2.9 Billion bailout package | ONLANKA News - Sri Lanka

 Sri Lanka receives IMF approval for USD 2.9 Billion bailout package

-The International Monetary Fund (IMF) has announced that the IMF Executive Board approved Sri Lanka’s program under the Extended Fund Facility (EFF).
+The International Monetary Fund (IMF) has announced that the IMF Executive Board approved Sri Lanka’s USD 2.9 billion bailout package under the Extended Fund Facility (EFF).

 The program will allow Sri Lanka to access financing of up to US$ 7 billion from the IMF, International Financial Institutions (IFIs) and multilateral organisations.